poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 #### Install Poppy softwares
 Open the prompt of your Python Distribution (called *Anaconda Prompt* for Anaconda) or the *Command Prompt* of Windows, type and press Enter to execute the command below:

-`pip install poppy-humanoid --user -U`
+`pip install poppy-torso --user -U`

 This will install everything necessary to control a Poppy Humanoid.
-Substitute 'poppy-humanoid' with 'poppy-torso' or 'poppy-ergojr' to install respectively a Poppy Torso or a Poppy Ergo Jr.
+Substitute 'poppy-torso' with 'poppy-humanoid' or 'poppy-ergojr' to install respectively a Poppy Humanoid or a Poppy Ergo Jr.

 ### Install Python and Poppy softwares on Mac OSX
 Mac OSX has a Python distribution installed by default.
 Before installing Poppy softwares, you need to install the Python package manager pip.